tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 When I woke up, I was laid out on the dirty tile floor of the pool lobby, surrounded by gawkers and paramedics.
 My target was gone.
 She was the one that alerted the clerk I had fallen in.
 I guess she saved my life.
-I don’t understand why she would do that, but I reckon I’m thankful.
+It was an extremely stupid thing to do, but I guess I’m thankful.

-But... that’s not all I remember about that night.
+The problem is, that’s not all I remember about that night.
 In my head, there was a whole lot more to it.
 There was a… something, in the water.
 Then a boat.
 Then an island.
 I felt like I was in that “room” all night, but the clerk says he pulled me out only a couple minutes after I fell in.
-It doesn’t make sense.
+It doesn’t make any fucking sense.

 When I wrote the first part, I was convinced that I had imagined all of the stuff in between.
 But over the last few nights, I’ve been dreaming about it constantly.
-I’m not a creative person, so I find it hard to believe my brain could come up with all of this.
-And it feels so real to me; I can still remember the sea creatures, and the man on the boat’s smile, and the sand.
+I’m not a creative person.
+I don't write, I don't fantasize, I don't read.
+But I can still remember it all: the sea creatures, and the man on the boat’s smile, and the sand.